-Apart from exceptional in class training, we provide set of practice questions and GMAT sample test that has been uniquely designed after years of experience which help individual to attain overall concept of GMAT Test.
+Apart from exceptional in-class training, we provide a set of practice questions and a GMAT sample test that has been uniquely designed after years of experience which help an individual to attain the overall concept of the GMAT Test.
 Our Trainers are highly talented and have a great track record to help the students acquire the right spirit for the test.

-The GMAT is Computer-adaptive test, and all test takers get the different set of questions.
-Test is divided in to four sections, Quantitative, Verbal, Analytical Writing Assessment (AWA) and Integrated Reasoning (IR).
+The GMAT is a Computer-adaptive test, and all test takers get a different set of questions.
+The test is divided into four sections, Quantitative, Verbal, Analytical Writing Assessment (AWA), and Integrated Reasoning (IR).

 Graduate Management Admission Council (GMAC) has changed the GMAT format with effect from 16th April 2018.
-The Quantitative Section of GMAT consists of 31 questions with 62-minute time limit.
-The questions test your knowledge of and skills in Arithmetic, elementary Algebra, basic Geometry, basic probability and statistics.
-Quantitative section has two question types: Problem Solving and Data Analysis.
-Problem-solving questions are multiple-choice questions with five answer choice options, if your approach to solving question is right, you will be ending up with one of the best answer choice among five options available.
-Data sufficiency are also multiple-choice questions with five answer choice options.
-These questions are unique to the GMAT as you are presented with question followed by two statements containing additional information.
+The Quantitative Section of GMAT consists of 31 questions with a 62-minute time limit.
+The questions test your knowledge of and skills in Arithmetic, Elementary Algebra, basic Geometry, basic probability, and statistics.
+The quantitative section has two question types: Problem Solving and Data Analysis.
+Problem-solving questions are multiple-choice questions with five answer choice options, if your approach to solving the question is right, you will be ending up with one of the best answer choices among five options available.
+Data sufficiency is also multiple-choice questions with five answer choice options.
+These questions are unique to the GMAT as you are presented with a question followed by two statements containing additional information.
 Your task is to determine whether the data given are sufficient to answer the question posed.

 The total score of the GMAT is 800, made from a combination of the scaled scores of Quantitative and Verbal.

-The Integrated Reasoning section of the GMAT is designed to analyze graphs of data, tables of data etc., and the question will have one of the four formats: Table analysis, Graphics interpretation, Multi-source Reasoning, and Two-Part Analysis.
+The Integrated Reasoning section of the GMAT is designed to analyze graphs of data, tables of data, etc., and the question will have one of the four formats: Table analysis, Graphics interpretation, Multi-source Reasoning, and Two-Part Analysis.
 This section includes 12 questions to be completed in 30-minute.
-You may sort data in spreadsheet or make calculations with the help of on-screen calculator.
-The section score is reported independently on scale of 0-8 in 1 point increment based on number of questions answered correctly.
-Candidate receives credit for questions with multiple parts only if all parts of the questions are answered correctly.
+You may sort data in a spreadsheet or make calculations with the help of an on-screen calculator.
+The section score is reported independently on a scale of 0-8 in 1 point increment based on a number of questions answered correctly.
+The candidate receives credit for questions with multiple parts only if all parts of the questions are answered correctly.

-You can take the GMAT test in three different order followed by two short breaks in between
+You can take the GMAT test in three different orders followed by two short breaks in between